glorious-codes/glorious-codes/README.md

 npm install
 ```

-5. If you want just build the project, run:
+5. If you want to just build the project, run:
 ``` bash
 npm run build
 ```